poseidon-framework/poseidon-framework.github.io/qjanno.md

 qjanno is a fork of the [qhs](https://github.com/itchyny/qhs) software tool, which is, in turn, inspired by the CLI tool [q](https://github.com/harelba/q).
 All of them enable SQL queries on delimiter-separated text files (e.g. .csv or .tsv).
 For qjanno we copied the source code of qhs v0.3.3 (MIT-License) and adjusted it to provide a smooth experience with a special kind of .tsv file: The Poseidon [.janno](janno_details.md) file.

-Unlike `trident` or `xerxes` it does not have a complete understaning of the .janno-file structure, though, and (mostly) treats it like a normal .tsv file.
+Unlike `trident` or `xerxes` qjanno does not have a complete understanding of the .janno-file structure, and (mostly) treats it like a normal .tsv file.
 It does not validate the files upon reading and takes them at face value.
 Still .janno files are given special consideration: With the `d(...)` pseudo-function they can be searched recursively and loaded together into one table.

-qjanno still supports most features of qhs, so it can still read .csv and .tsv files independently or in conjunction with .janno files.
+qjanno still supports most features of qhs, so it can still read .csv and .tsv files independently or in conjunction with .janno files (e.g. for `JOIN` operations).

 ### How does this work?

 On startup, qjanno creates an [SQLite](https://www.sqlite.org) database [in memory](https://www.sqlite.org/inmemorydb.html).
 It then reads the requested, structured text files, attributes each column a type (either character or numeric) and writes the contents of the files to tables in the in-memory database.
 It finally sends the user-provided SQL query to the database, waits for the result, parses it and returns it on the command line.

-The query is pre-parsed to extract file names and then forwarded to an SQLite database server via the Haskell library [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple).
+The query gets pre-parsed to extract file names and then forwarded to an SQLite database server via the Haskell library [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple).
 That means qjanno can parse and understand basic SQLite3 syntax, though not everything. [`PRAGMA` functions](https://www.sqlite.org/pragma.html#syntax), for example, are not available.
 The examples below show some of the available syntax, but they are not exhaustive.
 Trial and error is recommended to see what does and what does not work.
 Please report missing functionality in our [issue board on GitHub](https://github.com/poseidon-framework/qjanno/issues).

 ### The CLI interface